fractaledmind/alfred_zotquery/README.md

 **ZotQuery** is an Alfred workflow that grants the user access to the data stored in their Zotero application.
 The Python scripts in this repo form all of the necessary components for this workflow.

-To download, simply open the `ZotQuery.alfredworkflow` file, and then click `View Raw`.
+To **download**, simply open the `ZotQuery.alfredworkflow` file, and then click `View Raw`.
 The file will then automatically download.
 All you need to do is open it and Alfred will import the workflow.

 	NOTE: You need the PowerPack for Alfred v.2 for this workflow.